rdolbeau/VexRiscvBPluginGenerator/README.md

 Also, the implementations of the instructions in SpinalHDL are written for tuncitonality, and not tuned or optimized in any way for performance/area/... (file usage.txt has some numbers).

-A separate data file includes prototype support for RV32Zkne (AES encryption instructions) and RV32Zknh (SHA hash instructions) from the K extension draft 0.8
+A separate data file includes prototype support for RV32Zkne (AES encryption instructions) and RV32Zknh (SHA hash instructions) from the K extension draft 0.8.1.
+This requires another patch to VexRiscv, as Zkne uses field rs1 instead of rd for the output register.

 ## How to use